2026 Michigan Wolverines baseball team

-The 2026 Michigan Wolverines baseball team will represent the University of Michigan in the 2026 NCAA Division I baseball season.
-The Wolverines will be led by head coach Tracy Smith in his fourth season, are a member of the Big Ten Conference and will play their home games at Wilpon Baseball Complex in Ann Arbor, Michigan.
+The 2026 Michigan Wolverines baseball team represents the University of Michigan in the 2026 NCAA Division I baseball season.
+The Wolverines are led by head coach Tracy Smith in his fourth season, are a member of the Big Ten Conference and play their home games at Wilpon Baseball Complex in Ann Arbor, Michigan.

 Previous season

 The Wolverines finished the 2025 season 33–23, including 16–14 in conference play, finishing tied for sixth place in their conference.
 Following the conclusion of the regular season, the Wolverines qualified for the 2025 Big Ten baseball tournament, where they finished 0–2 in pool play and did not receive a bid to the 2025 NCAA Division I baseball tournament.